EddieStn/hangman/README.md

     * So the user can keep track of the games played
 * Player vs Player
     * Make the game more fun by playing with a partner where you play the same word, but neither of you can see the others guesses
-    * Will workd great with a scoreboard too!
+    * Will work great with a scoreboard too!

 # Project Planning